 What can you do to reduce your risk?

-Get vaccinated.
+Get vaccinated and boosted.
 The U.S. Food and Drug Administration (FDA) has officially approved one COVID-19 vaccine — a two-shot series from Pfizer-BioNTech — and has issued emergency use authorizations (EUA) for two other COVID-19 vaccines developed by Moderna and Johnson & Johnson (J&J).
-Full approval for these vaccines may be forthcoming.
+However, the CDC now recommends the use of the Pfizer and Moderna vaccines over J&J’s product.

-All three vaccines are safe and effective at preventing hospitalization and death from COVID-19.
-Health officials are encouraging everyone 12 and older to get vaccinated (shots for younger populations are still being evaluated), including people who have had COVID-19 in the past.
-Many older adults are also eligible for booster shots to ramp up their protection against COVID.
+All three vaccines are effective at preventing hospitalization and death from COVID-19.
+Health officials are encouraging everyone 5 and older to get vaccinated (shots for younger populations are still being evaluated), including people who have had COVID-19 in the past.
+Adults 18 and older are also eligible for booster shots to ramp up their protection against COVID, especially in the wake of the highly transmissible omicron variant.
+People 12-17 who were vaccinated with Pfizer can also get a booster shot.

 Other ways to lower the likelihood of getting sick from COVID-19: Wear a face mask in public indoor settings; avoid crowds and poorly ventilated spaces; put at least 6 feet between yourself and others not in your household; and wash your hands often.